 As part of the Human Protein Atlas effort, more than 50,000 polyclonal antibodies towards various recombinant human Protein Epitope Signature Tag (PrEST) protein fragments (100-150 amino acids) have been generated.
 Each antibody has been affinity purified using the recombinant protein fragment as capture ligand, to ensure that all antibodies in the pool bind to epitopes present on the target protein.
 In addition to the in-house antibodies, the Human Protein Atlas has access to >12,000 antibodies from >100 commercial vendors, kindly provided as part of collaboration agreements.

-Generation of data for Tissue Atlas, Pathology Atlas and the other sub-atlases
+Generation of data for Tissue, Pathology, Single Cell Type and the other sections

 All antibodies that have been approved for protein expression profiling are stained on a series of 8 different tissue microarrays (TMAs) that altogether contain samples from 44 normal human tissues (in triplicate) and 20 different forms of cancer (typically 12 different patients per cancer form, in duplicate).
 This amounts to a total of 576 stained samples for each antibody, which are then scanned as high-resolution digital images.
 The tissue images are annotated manually by specially educated personnel, in order to determine the staining pattern of the evaluated antibodies.

 After the annotation step, the quality and correlation of all available data regarding the gene of interest is taken into consideration to manually set a reliability score for a generated protein expression profile.
 The following data is evaluated: